Federal Communications Commission.

 III.
 Procedural Matters

-61. The Commission will send a copy of this Cellular Second R&O and WRS R&O to Congress and the Government Accountability Office pursuant to the Congressional Review Act.
+9. Congressional Review Act.
+The Commission will send a copy of this Order on Reconsideration to Congress and the Government Accountability Office pursuant to the Congressional Review Act.

 IV.
 Ordering Clauses

-67. It is further ordered that the second report and order and the report and order shall be effective May 12, 2017.
+13. It is further ordered that this order on reconsideration shall be effective May 9, 2019.

-70. It is further ordered that, pursuant to Section 801(a)(1)(A) of the Congressional Review Act, 5 U.S.C.
-801(a)(1)(A), the Commission shall send a copy of the second report and order, report and order, and second further notice of proposed rulemaking to Congress and to the Government Accountability Office.
+14. It is further ordered, pursuant to Section 801(a)(1)(A) of the Congressional Review Act, 5 U.S.C.
+801(a)(1)(A), that the Commission shall send a copy of this order on reconsideration to Congress and to the Government Accountability Office.

 - Communications common carriers